[N.b.: SIGPLAN rules are highlighted like this to distinguish them from general recommendations and discussion.]

 Mention that publication of auxiliary material is encouraged, and note the associated copyright policy (see ‘Auxiliary material’, below).

 The conference web page should include information about the various benefits offered by the SIGPLAN Professional Activities Committee to SIGPLAN members attending SIGPLAN-sponsored conferences.
 These benefits include travel and lodging assistance for student authors and assistance for members who need a companion care-provider in order to attend.

-Many SIGPLAN conferences have included author response as part of the paper review process, and the general feedback concerning author response has been positive (see Experiences with Author Response at PLDI and ICFP 2004, Kathleen Fisher and Craig Chambers, SIGPLAN Notices, Dec.
+Many SIGPLAN conferences have included author response mechanisms as part of the paper review process, and the general feedback concerning author response has been positive (see Experiences with Author Response at PLDI and ICFP 2004, Kathleen Fisher and Craig Chambers, SIGPLAN Notices, Dec.
 2004).
-Programme Chairs and Steering Committees are encouraged to consider allowing author response or rebuttals as part of the paper review process.
+Program Chairs and Steering Committees are encouraged to consider allowing author response or rebuttals as part of the paper review process.

 Some advice: Many systems make it easy to include ratings on a large number of different scales, but please don’t do this.
-Most experienced PC chairs use only two scales, an overall rating and an expertise rating.
+Most PC chairs use only two scales: an overall rating and an expertise rating.
 It also works best to have just two or three text fields: one for a summary of the paper (this is optional), one for comments for both the PC and the authors, and one for comments to be seen by the PC only.
 The ABCD scale avoids ranking papers by average: instead you can group papers by highest and lowest rating (not a linear scale, since AD neither precedes nor follows BC).
 For more details see: Conferences with improved management and style, Philip Wadler, SIGPLAN Notices, Feb.
 2006.

 Before the PC meeting, decide on any policies that should be in effect, such as: